-[FSA] to apply to defendants who had been sentenced prior to the August 3, 2010 date of the Act's enactment."
+In Dorsey, the Supreme Court concluded that "Congress intended the Fair Sentencing Act's new, lower mandatory minimums to apply to the post-Act sentencing of pre-Act offenders."
+2012 WL 2344463 9.
+The day after the Supreme Court's decision in Dorsey was issued, however, the United States Court of Appeals for the District of Columbia Circuit announced that it "agree[d] with every circuit court to address the issue that there is simply 'no evidence that Congress intended the [FSA] to apply to defendants who had been sentenced prior to the August 3, 2010 date of the Act's enactment."
 United States v.
 Bigesby, F.3d , 2012 WL 2362583, at 6 (D.C.
 Cir.
 June 22, 2012) (quoting United States v.
 Baptist, 646 F.3d 1225, 1229 (9th Cir.2011) (per curiam)).
-So the Fair Sentencing Act's more lenient statutory mandatory minimum sentences currently apply only to cases in which defendants are sentenced after the Act's enactment on August 3, 2010.
+So the Fair Sentencing Act's more lenient statutory mandatory minimum sentences currently apply only to cases in which defendants were sentenced after the Act's enactment on August 3, 2010.
 Because "district judges . . . are obligated to follow controlling circuit precedent until either [the D.C.
 Circuit], sitting en banc, or the Supreme Court, overrule it," United States v.
 Torres, 115 F.3d 1033, 1036 (D.C.
 Cir.
-1997), this Court must deny the defendant's motion seeking a reduction of his sentence below the statutory mandatory minimum sentence that applied when he was sentenced on June 23, 1995, more than 17 years before the Fair Sentencing Act was enacted.
-Accordingly, it hereby is
+1997), this Court must deny the defendant's motion to the extent that it seeks a reduction of his sentence below the statutory mandatory minimum sentence that applied when he was sentenced on June 15, 2006, more than four years before the Fair Sentencing Act was enacted.